ibagroup-eu/app-modernization-examples/spring_contract_example/README.md

 #### 3. **Implementing contract base tests**

 Contract base test classes play a crucial role in the testing cycle.
-Each auto-generated test inherits from a base test, it`s a place where developers should configure tests for execution and manage additional test resources (test containers as an example).
+Each auto-generated test extends base test class, and actually it`s a place where developers should configure tests for execution and could manage additional test resources (test containers as an example).

 Lets have a look on base test class: